-- Font:
+Font:

 - Font: Times New Roman

-- In the text: Font size 12
+In the text: Font size 12

-- In the footnotes: Font size 10
+In the footnotes: Font size 10

-- Captions: Font size 10
+Captions: Font size 10

-- Line spacing:
+• Line spacing:

-- In the text: 1.5

-- In the footnotes: 1.0
+In the text: 1.5 In the footnotes: 1.0

-- Margins:
+Margins:

 - Left: 6.0 cm (cover page and preceding directories/registries up to the beginning of the text part: 4.0 cm)

-- Right: 1.5 cm
+Right: 1.5 cmAbove: 2.5 cmBelow: 2.0 cm

-- Above: 2.5 cm

-- Below: 2.0 cm

 - Layout:

 - Usejustified text format

 - Hyphenation

 - Distance before new paragraph: 10pt

 - No blank line after heading is required

 - New main chapters should always begin on a new page (does not apply to seminar papers!)

 - If necessary for the understanding of the paper, tables and graphics must be integrated into the text.
 This does not increase the allowed total amount/length of the paper/thesis!

-- Online sources have to be submitted on a USB flash drive or send to the supervisor via e-mail. - Submission of Bachelor/Master thesis: - Two written, bound copies. - No spiral binding, adhesive binding is recommended! - Send PDF and Word file of the thesis via email to your supervisor and to the secretariat (iub@wiwi.uni-muenster.de). - Submission of the seminar paper: - Simple written, bound copy. - No spiral binding, adhesive binding is recommended! - Send PDF and Word file of the paper via email to your supervisor.
+- Online sources have to be submitted on a USB flash drive or send to the supervisor via e-mail. - Submission of Bachelor/Master thesis: - Official submission via the Thesis-Uploader of the examination office.

+- Send PDF and Word file of the thesis via email to your supervisor and to the secretariat (iub@wiwi.uni-muenster.de). - The submission of a hard copy is not required! - Submission of the seminar paper: - Simple written, bound copy. - No spiral binding, adhesive binding is recommended! - Send PDF and Word file of the paper via email to your supervisor.